 The University of Tennessee Medical Center in Knoxville, Tennessee, is a national leader in the care of neurocritical conditions.

-We staff more neurointensivists (medical doctors specializing in critically ill neurological/neurosurgical patients) than any other hospital in East Tennessee.
+A UT Medical Center, our Neurocritical Care team has more neurointensivists (medical doctors specializing in critically ill neurological/neurosurgical patients) than any other hospital in East Tennessee.
 Our state-of-the-art unit design provides the highest level of care for patients and their families.

 The neurocritical care unit treats a range of disorders, including: